verzunov/p4a-build-spaces/README.md

 Both options take "stable" (for the pip release), "master" (for the development version) or a tarball url (for any fork of your choice).

-Example to switch buildozer to development version:
+Example for switching buildozer to development version:

 `p4aspaces shell p4a-py3-api28ndk21 --buildozer master`

+#### Output generated Dockerfile

+To output the Dockerfile p4a build spaces generates for a certain environment, use `print-dockerfile`:

+`p4aspaces print-dockerfile --map-to-user 1000 p4a-py3-api28ndk21`

+(`--map-to-user` will add dropping privileges in the Dockerfile if you should want that, similar as in a regular shell)

 #### Launch without install